kasramp/LetraX/README.md

 ## Screenshots

 ## Disclaimer
 All songs' lyrics are pulled from [AZLyrics](https://www.azlyrics.com) and AZLyrics are the copyright owner and holder of the lyrics and search results.
 Your search queries will be directed to AZLyrics site.
-Letrax only provides a way for console/terminal enthusiasts to easily search lyrics without launching browsers.
-Letrax neither stores any data in any forms in users' computers nor other places and the lyrics pulled from AZLyrics are neither stored nor cached anywhere.
+LetraX only provides a way for console/terminal enthusiasts to easily search lyrics without launching browsers.
+LetraX neither stores any data in any forms in users' computers nor other places and the lyrics pulled from AZLyrics are neither stored nor cached anywhere.

 ## Contact
 * kasra@madadipouya.com